This section describes the different base workchains and utilities for workchain development.

 - cls – the workchain class to register the error handler with

-- priority – an integer that defines the order in which registered handlers will be called during the handling of a failed calculation.
-Higher priorities will be handled first
+- priority – optional integer that defines the order in which registered handlers will be called during the handling of a failed calculation.
+Higher priorities will be handled first.
+If the priority is None the handler will not be automatically called during calculation failure handling.
+This is useful to define handlers that one only wants to call manually, for example in the _handle_sanity_checks and still profit from the other features of this decorator.

 Base restart work chain